 In addition to such an analysis, it is possible to examine the nature and degree of concentration of companies in a market.
 In microeconomic theory, the degree of concentration of companies in a market can be seen as being somewhere between two extremes, each of which will have strategic consequences for companies:

- perfect competition;
+ perfect competition

- pure monopoly.
+ pure monopoly

 In perfect competition, there are numerous buyers and sellers, with no single firm able to influence market prices: it is assumed that products are identical in every respect and that the firm accepts the price set by the market.
 The perfectly competitive firm sets its level of production output to maximise profits.
 From a strategic viewpoint, this leaves the firm at the mercy of market pressures and is therefore undesirable.
 It would be much better strategy for the firm to differentiate its product, dominate a sector of the market and thus influence that sector’s market price – in other words, to gain sustainable competitive advantage.